 The Langfan Family Constitutional Oratorical Competition has recognized student excellence in public speaking and rhetoric since its establishment in 2001.
 Langfan is not a traditional moot court competition where judges interrupt competitors during their argument.
 Instead, it is an oratorical competition in which competitors deliver a short uninterrupted speech analyzing a controversial constitutional issue.

-The 2013 Langfan topic is:
+The 2016 Langfan topic was:

 Final Round of the 2012 Langfan Oratorical Competition:

 |Akil Alleyne '13||1st Place|